 - Adding Leads in Salesforce

-- Option 1: From a Member profile
+- Option 1: Manually create lead from a member profile

-- Option 2: Add Multiple Contacts
+- Option 2: Bulk-create leads

 - Who will get added as a lead in Salesforce?

-- How do I check if creating Leads worked?
+- How do I check if creating leads worked?

 - What new info will I now see on members in Orbit?